rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 	- More guidance on depth buffer setup from Marty McFly: (https://github.com/martymcmodding/ReShade-Guide/wiki/The-Depth-Buffer)
 * No effects do anything.
 Reset settings to defaults.
 If using "Detect menus & videos" remember it requires correct depth buffer - depth buffer is just black no effects are applied.
 * HDR issues:
 	- HDR support is new, please report any bugs, including ReShade's log, details of the game and your monitor.
-16 bit mode in particular I haven't been able to test properly yet - there is an option, "HDR FP16 color is in nits", which only appears in 16 bit mode - try tweaking it.
+Games behave differently in and for some cases I'm going on reports from others - I can't test every game.
+	- In 10 bit mode we assume the game is HDR using PQ curve, but I've had reports some games use the SDR sRGB curve in 10 bit mode.
+If so you need to change Glamayre's "Colour Space Curve" setting.
+	- In 16 bit mode the "Game's output is in nits" option appears, if effects don't look right - try turning it on/off.
 * Things are too soft/blurry.
 	- Turn off DOF of turn down DOF blur.
 Depth of field blurs distant objects but not everyone wants that and if the depth buffer isn't set up well it might blur too much.
 	- Make sure sharpen is on.
 FXAA may slightly blur fine texture details, sharpen can fix this.